MAK227/OllamaChat-Streamlit/README.md

 OllamaChat is a chatbot application built with Python, using the Ollama and LangChain libraries.
 It allows users to interact with different chatbot models, which can be selected from a dropdown menu.

-## Note
+> [!NOTE]

-These models tend to hallucinate :D
+> These models tend to hallucinate :D
-Any improvements or fixes are welcome
+> Any improvements or fixes are welcome

 ## Installation